JetBrains/kotlin-web-site/docs/topics/annotations.md

 ## Instantiation

-In Java, an annotation type is a form of interface, so you can implement it and use an instance.
+In Java, an annotation type is a form of an interface, so you can implement it and use an instance.
-As an alternative to this mechanism, Kotlin lets you call a constructor of an annotation class in arbitrary code and similarly use a resulting instance.
+As an alternative to this mechanism, Kotlin lets you call a constructor of an annotation class in arbitrary code and similarly use the resulting instance.

 ```kotlin
 annotation class InfoMarker(val info: String)